sintefmath/JutulDarcy.jl/docs/src/man/advanced/mpi.md

 ## Solving with MPI in practice

+There are a few adjustments needed before a script can be run in MPI.

 ### Setting up the environment

-Tou will have to set up an environment with the following packages under Julia 1.9+:
+You will have to set up an environment with the following packages under Julia 1.9+:
 `PartitionedArrays`, `MPI`, `JutulDarcy` and `HYPRE`.
 This is generally the best performing solver setup available, even if you are working in a shared memory environment.

 ### Writing the script